Why Your Dry Eyes Won’t Go Away—and How Our Honolulu Eye Doctor Can Help

 Tear Film Instability

 Many people believe dry eyes are just a moisture problem—that staying hydrated and using drops should fix everything.
 This misconception leads to years of frustration, ocular inflammation, and eye damage.
-The tear film is a complex three-layer structure requiring oil, water, and mucin components working together.
+In reality, tears consist of water, oils, and mucin, forming a complex three-layer tear film.
+The oil layer, produced by the meibomian glands, is essential to prevent evaporation of tears and protect the ocular surface.
 When any layer fails, temporary relief from artificial tears does nothing to solve the underlying dysfunction.
 If this condition is treated late, the damage can be difficult to reverse.
 This is why early dry eye treatment is key.

 Misconceptions About Dry Eye

 Relying solely on over-the-counter drops or home remedies often leads to disappointment because these solutions do not address the root causes of dry eye.
-Understanding the real reasons behind persistent symptoms is essential for effective treatment.
+Understanding the real reasons behind persistent symptoms is essential for effective treatment, especially when managing dry eyes in Honolulu and beyond.

 Main Types and Causes of Dry Eye